Website icon Xpert.Digital

 🚨 Anomaly detection

-Models that identify unusual patterns in data, for example for detecting fraud in the financial sector.
+Models that identify unusual patterns in data, for example for fraud detection in the financial sector.

 🎮 Reinforcement learning

-AI agents that learn to develop optimal action strategies by interacting with an environment.
+AI agents that learn to develop optimal action strategies through interaction with their environment.
 This is used, among other things, in robotics.

 AI systems for analyzing and interpreting images and videos, for example for facial recognition or autonomous driving.